Commercial and Residential Glass Installer and Manufacturer Resource

 • Scale

-Muntins also play an important role in restoration projects.
+They also play an important role in restoration projects.

 Selecting the right muntin style easily complements a building’s architecture and pays homage to its original construction era.
 Paying attention to a small(er) detail, such as a window’s or door’s appearance, is critical for those trying to complete a true restoration of a property without obvious modern materials.

-3 Types of Muntins
+3 Different Types of Muntins

 There are three types of muntins used in commercial glass: